|Class Meets: MWF 2:20 - 3:10

 resources".
 Finally, you will also have access to recordings

-of every class that are available in Moodle.
+of every class that are available in Moodle and the daily

-Prior to class, you will want to read the chapter and answer the Integrating Questions as they appear in the reading.
+Prior to class, you will want to read the chapter and then watch the pre-class videos.
+As you read, try to answer the Integrating Questions as they appear in the reading.
 Do NOT skip the questions.
 Research has shown that students learn best if they construct their own knowledge.
 Therefore, the Integrating Questions are designed to help you extract the key information from the original figures published in scientific papers.
 You will not only learn the main points and retain them longer, you also will learn the skills of science by interpreting figures.
 Furthermore, you will use math to help you better understand biology.
 The math will be presented in BioMath Explorations which enable you to use the math you already know to reinforce your understanding of biology.

 Davidson has a special benefit for science students because you pay the same amount for courses without labs as you do for science courses with labs.
 This means you get more for your money by taking science courses than non-science courses.
 Economically, this course is a real bargain.
-It comes with a 3 hour laboratory absolutely free!
-However, it is not acceptable to miss this “free” lab since 25% of your grade is based upon the lab.
+It comes with a 3 hour online laboratory absolutely free!
 Lab will be discussed further weekly installments in the form of Word files.

 Campus Support for Your Learning